Adnan-2k03/nexus_final/MEMBER_3_FEATURES_IMPLEMENTATION.md

 > "Now, here's what separates Nexus Match from every other gaming platform:"

-#### Feature 1: PWA with Push Notifications
+#### Feature 1: PWA with Push Notifications - The Anti-Fatigue System
 > "**Progressive Web App with Instant Alerts:**
 > - Install on your phone like a native app (no App Store needed)
-> - Push notifications when someone matches your LFG request
+> - Push notifications when someone applies to your match request
 > - Offline support - view profiles even without internet
 > - <50MB install size vs 200MB+ for Discord mobile
 >
-> **Gaming Scenario:** You post 'LFG Apex Ranked' and head to class.
+> **Gaming Scenario 1 (Immediate):** You post 'LFG Apex Ranked' and head to class.
 10 minutes later, notification on your phone: 'DiamondPlayer44 wants to squad up!'
 Accept instantly, coordinate timing via message, game when you're home.
-No lost opportunities."
+No lost opportunities.
+>
+> **Gaming Scenario 2 (Long-term Esports):** You create a recruitment request: 'LFG Valorant team, 8pm-12pm daily for rank pushing to Diamond, need Platinum support and controller players.'
+Over the next week, you receive notifications as qualified players apply.
+Review their profiles when YOU have time.
+No more exhausting daily Discord recruitment posts when you're tired.
+Create once, receive applications, build your roster stress-free."

 #### Feature 2: Real-Time Match Updates
 > "**WebSocket-Powered Instant Updates:**